Pre-Columbian transoceanic contact theories: Claims of Indian contact

 Grafton Elliot Smith claimed that certain motifs present in the carvings on the Mayan stelae at Copán represented the Asian elephant, and wrote a book on the topic entitled Elephants and Ethnologists in 1924.
 Contemporary archaeologists suggested that the depictions were almost certainly based on the (indigenous) tapir, with the result that Smith's suggestions have generally been dismissed by subsequent research.

-Some objects depicted in carvings from Karnataka, dating from the 12th century, that resemble ears of maize (Zea mays—a crop native to the New World), were interpreted by Carl Johannessen in 1989 as evidence of pre-Columbian contact.
+Some objects depicted in carvings from Karnataka, dating from the 12th century, that resemble ears of maize (Zea mays—a crop native to the New World), were interpreted by Carl Johannessen and Ann Parker in 1989 as evidence of pre-Columbian contact.
 These suggestions were dismissed by multiple Indian researchers based on several lines of evidence.
 The object has been claimed by some to instead represent a "Muktaphala", an imaginary fruit bedecked with pearls.

+Ethnobotanist and Indologist Shakti M. Gupta concurs with Johannessen and Parker that the objects in question are maize ears:

+Different varieties of the corn cob [Zea mays Linn.] are extensively sculpted [...] on the Hindu and Jain temples of Karnataka. [...]
+The straight rows of the corn grains can easily be identified. [...]
+Temples where the corn cobs are found are dated 12-13th century A.D. [...]
+By the time these temples were constructed, maize would have been fairly common in India.

+Gupta also identifies custard apple, sunflower, pineapple, cashew, and monstera, all New World plants, in Indian temple art.